 The Council produces an annual Development Plan Monitoring Report which assesses progress on the implementation of both the Falkirk Council Structure Plan and the Falkirk Council Local Plan against a range of indicators contained within these documents.
-In 2011, the annual report was replaced by the Monitoring Statement which is required to be published alongside the LDP Main Issues Report.
-The next Monitoring Report is planned to be published in Spring 2013.
+The most recent Monitoring Report was produced in Summer 2013.